Curriculum

 • Physical Education

-• Sports skills and small-group lead-up games: soccer, field hockey, football, basketball, volleyball, street hockey, baseball/softball, lacrosse, ultimate Frisbee, badminton, and tennis
+• Sports skills and small-group lead-up games: soccer, field hockey, football, basketball, volleyball, street hockey, baseball/softball, lacrosse, ultimate Frisbee, and tennis

 • Cooperative games and activities